qdb-io/qdb-buffer/README.md

 Changelog
 ---------

+0.3.0:
+- Renamed MessageBuffer setMaxLength, getMaxLength and getLength to setMaxSize, getMaxSize and getSize respectively

 0.2.0:
 - Added ShutdownHook to close open buffers on VM shutdown
 - Added isOpen, getMessageCount and getOldestMessage to MessageBuffer